Serghini04/Serghini04/README.md

 <h1 align="center"> Hi 👋, I'm Mehdi Serghini </h1>

-  👨‍💻 I'm a passionate Software Engineering student at 1337 (42 Network) with a focus on 👀 C/C++ and C#.
-I love diving into complex problems and crafting elegant solutions through code.
+  👨‍💻 Driven by a passion for cloud-powered innovation, I am a software engineering student at the renowned 1337 school, which is part of the prestigious 42 Network.
+Through a combination of hands-on projects and self-directed learning, I have developed deep expertise in programming languages, cloud computing concepts, and software development best practices.

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...